brassica-collective/handbook/content/brassica/handbook/Howtos/supporter_guidelines.md

 - [Conflict Resolution Trainers Manual](https://www.crnhq.org/cr-trainer-manual/) This manual is a comprehensive guide running for highly successful Conflict Resolution sessions.
 It offers teaching material, group and individual exercises and handouts for over 50 hours of instruction on the 12 skills of Conflict Resolution.
 Each chapter starts with clear guidelines for constructing training sessions of different lengths.
 It is invaluable for a new trainer and will refresh and inspire even the most experienced trainer’s material.
 - [Community Accountability process](https://callingupjustice.com/fumbling-towards-repair/)
 - [Upstream podcast episode Nov 7 2024 "Prefigurative Politics and Workplace Democracy w/Saio Gradin and Nicole Wires"](https://www.upstreampodcast.org/conversations)
+- A guide to cultivating [empowerment triangles, rather than drama triangles](https://beckett-mcinroy.com/articles/resolving-conflict/).